| | | |

 • Do a taste test and add additional seasonings if needed.

-• For a thicker gravy: remove 4 Tablespoons of the cooking liquid and place it in a small bowl.
-Stir in 2 Tablespoons of cornstarch to create a slurry.
+• To Thicken Gravy: remove 4 tablespoons of the cooking liquid and place it in a small bowl.
+Stir in 2 tablespoons of cornstarch to create a slurry.

 • Press the “Cancel” button, then the “Saute” button.
 Add the slurry to the pot and stir until thoroughly combined and the gravy starts to thicken and bubble.

 • Press the “Cancel” button.
-Ladle the Instant Pot Beef Stew into bowls and garnish with chopped fresh thyme.
+Ladle the stew into bowls and garnish with chopped fresh thyme.

 Notes

-• Try to cut the beef, potatoes and carrots into similar sized chunks so they cook evenly.
+• Try to cut the beef, potatoes and carrots into similar sized chunks (1-2 inches) so they cook evenly.

-• If you need Gluten-free: substitute tapioca or arrowroot starch for the flour.
+• For gluten-free: Substitute arrowroot starch for the flour.

 • If you do not want to use wine, you can substitute a dark stout (like Guinness) or use all beef stock.